Testimonials

 Also, don't forget that there are lots of other ways to advertise online.
 I have heard many people complain that FFA's and free classified ads do not work, but I know that they do.
 I recommend an FFA page that has sent me 60 visitors within the 2 hours that my link was visible!
 The people who say these advertising forms are worthless are generally those who do not have the ad writing skills necessary to make surfers click or they are using automated submission services which allow your ad to slip off the page without ever being seen by human eyes.
 If you can't get people to click on your free ads, odds are people will not click through your email ads either.
 Do not pay for a mass emailing service before you are confident of your ad writing skills.

-About the Author - Cathy Wagner, owner of ONE STOP Internet Business Services, is a writer/author, webmaster, and online business expert.
+About the Author - Cathy Wagner, owner of ONE STOP Internet Business Services,is a writer/author, webmaster, and online business consultant.
 Her articles and business advice have been published all over the Internet.
 She personally helps a wide variety of online business people sell their products and services more effectively and she's earned an excellent reputation as an honest and knowledgeable expert in her field who is truly committed to helping others.

 More articles by Cathy Wagner